matthew-andrews/ft-style-offline-web-app-part-4/README.md

 }
 ```

-- A new function that handles the app if it is starting up after being downloaded directly from the server (as opposed to from the app cache).
+- We need to add a new function that handles the app if it is starting up after being downloaded directly from the server (as opposed to from the app cache).

 ```
 function startFromServer() {